Navigate home logo

 Preparatory work at the site was completed in late 2025.
 This included establishing the drilling pad and constructing a temporary settling pond.

 Our authorised contractor, Clear Cut Interventions, is now drilling and preparing a new standby bore so it can be equipped in the future.
-This work started in late April 2026 and is expected to take around eight weeks to complete, although it may finish sooner.
+This work started in late April 2026 and is expected to be completed by mid-2026.

 Work will take place between 7:00am and 7:00pm, Monday to Sunday, including public holidays.
 These hours will help reduce the overall duration of the work.